Empathic Critique as Discovery Session

 Yes, the art teacher is the teacher, but a creative studio art teacher is confident enough to NOT make suggestions.
 Teachers model empathic critique expressing affirmative curiosity.
-They phrase open questions that focus thinking and allow a diversity of student responses.
-Students learn to learn to be their own decider in art.
+Teachers and students build skill in the collaborative phrasing open questions that focus thinking and allow a diversity of student responses.
+Students learn to learn to be their own choice maker in art.
 The creative teacher coaches students to experiment and find out for themselves what works by empathically asking each other what they see, why it produces the effect, what they think it means, and what purpose they see for the work.
 The creative coach encourages teamwork and student ownership by deferring to students for their input.
 The teacher develops student participation by affirming the phrasing of good open questions.

 WHAT WE LEARN IN ART CAN HELP US IN MANY WAYS

 With intentional encouragement, the methods of learning that are learned in an art class can transfer to rest of life.
 We can coach this when we ask our students how they make their choices when solving problems in other other classes.
 How do they learn from choices they make in games they play?
 How do they decide on topics for papers they write?
 How do they help their siblings, cousins, or friends with homework?
 Has anybody ever had buyer's remorse after spending all their savings on a toy or a gadget?
 Some teachers ask this kind of question during the 45 seconds after the class is done cleaning up before the dismissal bell rings.
-We can coach transfer of learning.
+This may be one of best chances to coach transfer of learning.
 Most things that are worth learning in art class are also worth learning for the rest of life.
 Also see Teaching for Transfer of Learning.

 ONE-ON-ONE EMPATHIC CRITIQUE

 Good critique makes every artwork into a launching pad for the next stage of the search.
-Empathic critique recognizes that we are all basically good people.
+Empathic critique recognizes that we are all basically good people striving to become better.

 As an art teacher, these are some things I have tried.